Think | Thinkbaby SPF 50+ Sunscreen

 I got a comment on my recent review on MyChelle Sun Shield SPF 28 (which I had to modify the rating of) that for a sunscreen to be really protective it should contain at least 20% zinc oxide.
 I couldn’t really find any good information to back that statement, except this informative blog post that says you should look for a sunscreen containing between 10-20% zinc oxide to be safe.

 Anyway, normally I would be fine with an SPF of around 30 as I tan easily, but I needed a new sunscreen with a higher SPF as I was going through chemical peels and needling and the sun was starting to shine pretty bright.
 I turned to EWG’s database and found Thinkbaby which has 20% zinc oxide and over 1000 reviews on Amazon!
+When it comes to the ewg rating of sunscreen, for example, the lower the number, the fewer risks there are when it comes to the user’s health.
+It may be worth doing some research into what this all means, as it is important to be aware of this sort of information.

 It can be used on the face and body and comes in two sizes for a great price!
 Like you would expect with this type of mineral sunscreen, the cream is thick.
 But it blends out beautifully, turns matte, and makes your skin look a bit of “Korean-brightening/dewiness”.
 Yes, it leaves you slightly pale, but when you let it dry (about 15min) it’s barely visible even on my tanned skin.